Best Tech Stack for Building a Marketplace as a Solo Developer

 The App Router's server components are perfect here.
 Listing pages can fetch data on the server, render fast HTML, and send minimal JavaScript to the browser.
 Product images get automatic optimization.
 And you can incrementally static regenerate popular pages for even better performance.

 Alternative.
 SvelteKit is a solid choice if you prefer Svelte.
 It has the same server-rendering capabilities and arguably simpler syntax.
-But the React ecosystem has more marketplace-specific components and templates.
+The latest stable is @sveltejs/kit 2.61.1, with around 20,500 GitHub stars and roughly 2.0 million weekly npm downloads.
+That smaller footprint is the tradeoff.
+The React ecosystem still has more marketplace-specific components and templates, so SvelteKit asks you to build a few more pieces yourself.

 Backend: Stripe Connect Is the Key